oschwengers/bakta/README.md

 - UniRef100/UniRef90 (`UniRef100_*`/`UniRef90_*`)
 - UniParc (`UPI*`)

 By doing so, **IPS** allow the surveillance of distinct gene alleles and streamline comparative analysis.
-Also, posterior (external) annotations of `putative` & `hypothetical` protein sequences can be mapped back to existing `cds` via these exact & stable identifiers (*E. coli* gene [ymiA](https://www.uniprot.org/uniprot/P0CB62) [...more](https://www.uniprot.org/help/dubious_sequences)).
+Also, posterior (external) annotations of `putative` & `hypothetical` protein sequences can be mapped back to existing **CDS** via these exact & stable identifiers (*E. coli* gene [ymiA](https://www.uniprot.org/uniprot/P0CB62) [...more](https://www.uniprot.org/help/dubious_sequences)).
 Unidentified remaining **CDS** are annotated via UniRef90 protein sequence clusters (**PSC**).
 **PSC** & **IPS** are enriched by pre-annotated and stored information (`GO`, `COG`, `EC`).

 Next to standard feature types (tRNA, tmRNA, rRNA, ncRNA, CRISPR, CDS, gaps) Bakta also detects and annotates:

 - short ORFs (**sORF**) which are not predicted by tools like `Prodigal`
-- ncRNA regulatory regions distinct from ncRNA genes
+- ncRNA cis-regulatory regions distinct from ncRNA genes
 - origins of replication/transfer (oriC, oriV, oriT)

 Bakta can annotate a typical bacterial genome within minutes and hence fits the niche between large & computationally-demanding (online) pipelines and rapid, highly-customizable offline tools like Prokka.
-If Bakta does not fit your needs, please consider using [Prokka](https://github.com/tseemann/prokka).
-The development of Bakta was highly inspired by Prokka and many command line options are mutually compatible for the sake of interoperability and user convenience.
+Indeed, Bakta is heavily inspired by Prokka (kudos to [Torsten Seemann](https://github.com/tseemann)) and many command line options are mutually compatible for the sake of interoperability and user convenience.
+Hence, if it doesn't fit your needs, please try [Prokka](https://github.com/tseemann/prokka).

 ## Input/Output